What you can expect:

 - Come up with novel ways of thinking about the problem and problem solving

-- Extend your search strategy to new more efficient solution spaces
+- Extend your search strategy to new and more efficient solution spaces

 - Generate highly productive solutions for the most undesirable aspects of a problem